shole/uboat-mods/README.md

 This repository contains the following mods:
 * No Discipline - disables the discipline feature from the game
 * No Discipline (Task Version) - same as above, implemented as a background task, for redundancy in case other fails
-* Show Decimal Distances - show decimals on map for <5km or <3nmi ranges
+* Show Decimal Distances on Map - show decimals on map for <5km or <3nmi ranges
+* Decimal Distances (global) - same as above, but global. may cause issues somewhere(?) so not recommended
 # usage
 1. using unity 2019.4.15f1
 2. create new unity mod from uboat launcher